Tired Creek

 Tired Creek is a stream in the U.S. state of Georgia.
 It is a tributary to the Ochlockonee River.
 Tired Creek was so named on account of the stream's slow current.

+Tired Creek is connected to Tired Creek Lake, a 960-acre recreational fishing lake which opened in 2018 after Grady County received a 2010 permit from the US Army Corps of Engineers to construct the lake.